 - 7 hours (CME/CNE/MOPS accredited) - 6 hours face to face learning plus 1 hour pre-reading

 - 5 hours (CME/CNE/MOPS accredited) - 4 hours online learning plus 1 hour pre-reading

 This course is intended for anyone working in a mental health context in primary care, secondary care or mental health services and who is currently working with or anticipating working with CALD clients with mental health issues.

-- Develop skills in multicultural clinical assessment
+- Gain skills in cross-cultural clinical assessment and screening.

 On completing this course you will be able to understand the challenges of cross-cultural assessment and mental health diagnosis.
 You will have developed new skills to enable you to better understand your clients and improve your rapport by understanding their mental health beliefs and practices, cultural behaviours and expectations.

 Before attending the CALD 9 face to face course or starting the CALD 9 online course we highly recommend that you familiarise yourself with topics discussed in the Pre Course Reading for the CALD 9 Working in a Mental Health Context with CALD clients course.
 The CALD 9 course will not repeat or explain in detail the information in this pre-course reading however some of the materials will be referred to in the course.

 The topics covered in the pre-course reading include: